 My first time inside Calgary’s Tom Baker Cancer Centre was on a cold, dark November morning.
-Since it was my initial assessment the team of oncologists had scheduled me early, before anyone else.
-I still remember how terrified I was and how unexpectedly quiet and peaceful everywhere in the building seemed to me at that hour.
-My mother and I were essentially the only ones present in the waiting room of the gynecology clinic.
-First, I was required to have a detailed conversation with a nurse about my medical history, naturally there was an emphasis on any family history of cancer.
+Since it was my initial assessment, the team of oncologists had obviously chosen to schedule me early, before anyone else.
+I still remember how terrified I was, and yet how unexpectedly quiet and peaceful everywhere in the building seemed to me at that hour.
+For what felt like a long time, my mother and I were essentially the only ones sitting in the waiting room of the centre’s outpatient clinic.
+First, I was required to have a detailed consultation.
+I spoke with a nurse about my medical history, naturally there was an emphasis on any family history of cancer.
+We confirmed that there is some history of postmenopausal breast cancer on my mom’s side.
 Next, I was examined by one of the Baker Centre’s top pelvic cancer surgeons, Dr. Prafull Ghatage.

-The relentless waves of panic and the constant upheaval that I felt during those early months would eventually recede, at least enough to make my existence bearable.
-But even now, after seven years, the vague, and sometimes terrifying, uncertainty of everyday life has remained.
+The relentless waves of panic and the constant upheaval that I felt during that first harrowing month have gradually receded, at least enough to make my existence bearable.
+But even now, after years in remission, the sometimes terrifying, uncertainty of my everyday life has remained.
 Some people are able to cope with the fear and uncertainty in this world by embracing one particular religious faith, however I’ve discovered that I am not one of them.
-At first, I thought that religious people might have a particular psychological advantage in dealing with cancer, but I’ve learned that this notion isn’t always true.
-For example, I was raised in the Catholic faith, but as an adult I have chosen not to attend church or practice the religion.
-Even without a sense of ritual or inherent belonging, I have still been able to draw on spirituality to help me endure the life-shattering ordeal that I’ve been through.
+At first, I thought that religious people would have a particular psychological advantage in dealing with cancer, but I’ve learned that this notion isn’t always true.
+Personally, I was raised in the Catholic faith but as an adult I have chosen not to attend church or practice the religion.
+Even without the many imposed traditions or the inherent sense of belonging, I have still been able to draw on spirituality to help me endure the life-shattering ordeal that I’ve been through.
 If you aren’t religious, it doesn’t mean that your cancer journey must be completely devoid of faith.
 I’ve nonetheless chosen to build a life on faith—faith in the power of good, faith in science, faith in healing, and faith in the possibility of miracles.